Normandy72/Expressions-And-Interpolation/README.md

 7. create angular.module and .controller
 8. add $inject property to controller function, create an array that contains variable 'scope' as string literally
 9. define function MsgController
+10. add {{name}} in index.html
+11. create sayMessage property to $scope
+12. call this function in index.html
+13. add images
+14. create button, add ng-click attribute which value is a function
+15. add img, in src write {{stateOfBeing}} instead state in image name
+16. in img tag change src on ng-src (that helps avoid mistakes when browser read code line by line and can't find image)